 That means you and your OWI lawyer can better focus on your defense.
 Your lawyer may be able to get your OWI charges dropped, too.
 They can gather evidence and pinpoint the best defense for your case.
 They can also represent you in the courtroom, using this information to help you avoid harsh penalties.

 When you’re accused of operating a vehicle while under the influence, it can hurt your future.
 Worse, refusing a sobriety test can make your path to reduced or dismissed charges harder.
-If you’re concerned about keeping your license after an OWI traffic stop, reach out to the lawyers at Schwartz Criminal Defense Firm.
+If you’re concerned about keeping your license after an OWI traffic stop, reach out to the lawyers at Schwartz Law Group.
 Call 248-930-5019 or fill out the online contact form below.